An introduction to C-infinity schemes and C-infinity algebraic geometry: -schemes

 {\bf(c)} If\/ $\fC$ is a finitely generated\/ $C^\iy$-ring then\/ $\Spec\fC$ is a fair affine\/ $C^\iy$-scheme.

-{\bf(d)} Let\/ $(X,\O_X)$ be a finitely presented, or good, or fair, affine $C^\iy$-scheme, and\/ $U\subseteq X$ be an open subset.
-Then\/ $(U,\O_X\vert_U)$ is also a finitely presented, or good, or fair, affine $C^\iy$-scheme, respectively.
+{\bf(d)} Let\/ $(X,\O_X)$ be a finitely presented, or fair, affine $C^\iy$-scheme, and\/ $U\subseteq X$ be an open subset.
+Then\/ $(U,\O_X\vert_U)$ is also a finitely presented, or fair, affine $C^\iy$-scheme, respectively.
 However, this does not hold for general affine $C^\iy$-schemes.

-{\bf(e)} Let\/ $(X,\O_X)$ be a locally finitely presented, locally good, locally fair, or general, $C^\iy$-scheme, and\/ $U\subseteq X$ be open.
-Then\/ $(U,\O_X\vert_U)$ is also a locally finitely presented, or locally good, or locally fair, or general, $C^\iy$-scheme, respectively.
+{\bf(e)} Let\/ $(X,\O_X)$ be a locally finitely presented, locally fair, or general, $C^\iy$-scheme, and\/ $U\subseteq X$ be open.
+Then\/ $(U,\O_X\vert_U)$ is also a locally finitely presented, or locally fair, or general, $C^\iy$-scheme, respectively.

 {\bf(f)} The functor\/ $F_\Man^\CSch$ takes transverse fibre products in $\Man$ to fibre products in\/~$\CSch$. \end{thm}